Juke box urli d'amore

-Juke box - Urli d'amore is a 1959 "musicarello" (musical comedy film), directed by Mauro Morassi.
-The film stars Mario Carotenuto and the singers Mina and Adriano Celentano.
+Juke box - Urli d'amore is a 1959 Italian musicarello film directed by Mauro Morassi.
+The film stars Mario Carotenuto and contains cameos by singers Mina and Adriano Celentano.

 Plot

 Mario, a little slacker who thrives on his wits, has just been released from prison after serving a sentence for scam.
 Always looking for a way to make ends meet without working by taking advantage of the gullibility of others, he meets Marisa, a mature woman, owner of a record company.
 Marisa, although she soon realizes who she is dealing with, despite everything, she falls in love with him and is even willing to marry him.
 To strengthen her intention, the woman decides to impose the blocking of the wedding on her employees: in fact, no one will be able to marry until she is married.
 The fact is that among the employees there are some couples who have already fixed their wedding day...